mendix/docs/content/web-modeler/microflows.md

 *  You check the values that a user has entered, and you either show the user an error message or  another page
 *  You're creating a to-do list and you want to use custom logic when the status of the item on the list has changed

-To view the microflows of your app in the Web Modeler, click the **Microflows** icon in the left menu bar:
+To view the microflows of your app in Studio, click the **Microflows** icon in the left menu bar:

 {{% image_container width="300" %}}![Microflow Icon](attachments/microflows/micflows-icon.png)
 {{% /image_container %}}